bagusandryan/NET-MAUI-OnBoardingPage-Example/README.md

 # .NET MAUI OnBoardingPage Example

-A simple example of OnBoardingPage only using CarouselView
+A simple example of OnBoardingPage only using CarouselView.
+The video tutorial can be found on [Android Makeover](https://www.youtube.com/watch?v=0x6Qo8EWglQ) YouTube.

 ## Authors